openmc-data-storage/hdf5_nuclear_data_reader/README.md

 # Work in progress - not ready for use

-I plan to make a portable hdf5 file reader that reads openmc cross section files.
+I plan to make a portable hdf5 file reader that reads OpenMC cross section files.

 Ideally there will be several deployment options